rsksmart/rif-wallet-libs/packages/rif-relay-sdk/README.md

 ## Tests:

 There are no tests for this library at this time.
-This tech debt is known.
+This tech debt is known, your help is appreciated.

 ## Contribution